 News and Events

-Join alumni, faculty, staff, students, and industry leaders at the YouTube Space in Los Angeles, their flagship location for creators to produce video content and collaborate with the YouTube creative community.
-Hosted by Pepperdine's Institute for Entertainment, Media, and Culture (iEMC) and Alumni Affairs, this educational evening will feature a distinguished panel of Pepperdine alumni and industry leaders exploring the latest advancements in digital entertainment from film and animation to gaming and virtual reality.
+Alumni, faculty, staff, students, and industry leaders gathered at the YouTube Space in Los Angeles, their flagship location for creators, to produce video content and collaborate with the YouTube creative community.
+Hosted by Pepperdine's Institute for Entertainment, Media, and Culture (iEMC) and Alumni Affairs, this educational evening featured a distinguished panel of Pepperdine alumni and industry leaders exploring the latest advancements in digital entertainment from film and animation to gaming and virtual reality.